balena-os/migrate/README.md

 ## Requirements

 Balena migrate currently works on a small set of devices and linux flavors.
 Tested and working devices are:
-- x86_64 devices, tested mainly on VirtualBox using Ubuntu flavors:
+- intel-nuc x86_64 devices, using Ubuntu flavors:
   - Ubuntu 18.04.3 LTS
   - Ubuntu 18.04.2 LTS
   - Ubuntu 16.04.2 LTS